Unifying Arbitrum’s Mission, Vision, Purpose (MVP)

 1. Being part of a wider, resonating collective movement generates a certain degree of loyalty, excitement, and alignment that is difficult to quantify, yet crucial in driving long-term, sustained engagement and new contributions.

-In order to reach the aforementioned goals, it is of the utmost importance that Arbitrum DAO is a sustainable organization with revenue.
+In order to reach the aforementioned goals, it is of the utmost importance that Arbitrum DAO runs sustainable operations with revenue.
 Without sustainability, it will be impossible for the DAO to continue supporting the building out of the best scaling tech, pushing forward an ecosystem attracting the best builders, and providing end users, creators, and DAO contributors with an empowering, collaborative, and personalized environment.
-A pivotal piece of Arbitrum DAO’s mission is ensuring that all highly adopted Arbitrum-based rollups and apps create revenue for the Arbitrum DAO, maintaining alignment between the ecosystem and token.
+A pivotal part of Arbitrum DAO’s mission is ensuring that all highly adopted Arbitrum-based rollups and apps create revenue for the DAO, maintaining alignment between the ecosystem and token.

 Vision (Aspiration): Arbitrum is home to the universal shift onchain.